Image by wavebreakmedia_micro on Freepik

 In rare cases, botulinum toxin can spread beyond the injection site and may cause some of the below symptoms.
 If you experience any of these symptoms, seek medical attention immediately:

-Botulinum toxin is made from the same toxin that, in very rare occasions, can lead to a type of food poisoning called botulism.
-But don’t worry - botulinum toxin injections registered for use in Australia are always purified and diluted to meet specific standards for medical and cosmetic purposes.
+Botulinum toxin injections registered for use in Australia are required to be purified and diluted to meet specific standards for medical and cosmetic purposes.

-The main concern is, if used incorrectly, botulinum injections may cause botulism which can lead to difficulty breathing, muscle weakness, and paralysis.
+If used incorrectly, botulinum injections may cause botulism, which is a severe or life-threatening condition.
+Symptoms can include difficulty in breathing, muscle weakness, and paralysis.
 If you’re worried about any of these symptoms following a botulinum toxin injection call Triple Zero (000) immediately.

 Fillers